Create a custom CNAME record.

 The new domain or sub-domain, you try to attach, the propagation should be completed before you attach it.

-If you setup correctly so Everything is good now, with your new sub domain you attached.
-Please create new a booking and test it.
+As long as you setup correctly, everything should be fine now with your new domain/subdomain.
+Please create a new booking and test it.